junqiuzhang/easy-drag/README.md

 - outerElement: drag range element, default document.body
 - innerElement: drag icon element, application scenario: Pop-ups need to be draggable, but only the title area can be dragged
-- onDragStart: callback on drag start
+- onDragStart: callback on drag start, parameter v is element drag translate vector (relative to initial position)
-- onDrag: callback in dragging
+- onDrag: callback in dragging, parameter v is element drag translate vector (relative to initial position)
-- onDragEnd: callback on drag end
+- onDragEnd: callback on drag end, parameter v is element drag translate vector (relative to initial position)

 ### 接口声明